Setup & Migration

 Import your existing data into ListerLeo from spreadsheets or other systems so you can hit the ground running.

-If you are switching to ListerLeo from another system, the Migration Wizard helps you import your existing vendor lists, warehouse locations, lots, and items.
+If you are switching to ListerLeo from another system, the Migration Wizard helps you import your existing condition codes, vendors, warehouse locations, lots, and items.
 This saves you from manually recreating all your data.
+Access is restricted to org-owner and org-admin.

 Accessing the Migration Wizard